Nazeeh21/wave-portal-svelte/README.md

 These are the 20 test accounts created for us by hardhat that we can use to deploy and test our Smart Contract locally.
 Each account has a sufficient amount of test Ethers.

 Let's deploy our Smart Contract to localhost using one of these accounts.
 But before that, navigate to the `code/wave-portal-starter-boilerplate/scripts` folder and rename `scripts/sample-script.js` to `scripts/deploy.js`.
+This file will get executed when we'll try to deploy our contract.
 Inside this `deploy.js` file, update your `main()` function such that your `deploy.js` file looks like below.

 ```javascript
 // deploy.js